 Pumpkin spice season is officially in full swing.
-The token fall flavor is showing up in everything from coffee to soup, and chefs at the Thomson Nyumba camps are experts at including it in their signature dishes.
-This classic Tanzanian coconut and pumpkin soup recipe is a crowd favorite among our guests, and for good reason: it’s the perfect blend of sweet and savory.
-Try it out this season and let us know what you think in the comments!
+The token fall flavor is showing up in everything from coffee to soup and chefs at the Thomson Nyumba camps are experts at including it in their signature dishes.
+This classic Tanzanian coconut and pumpkin soup recipe is a crowd favorite among our guests and for good reason: it’s the perfect blend of sweet and savory.
+Try it out this season!

 Tanzanian Coconut and Pumpkin Soup Recipe

 - 2 chicken bouillon cubes (or stock)

 - 2 cups pumpkin puree (or 1 lb pumpkin pieces)